Social change through culture

 - Can there be a sustainable goal in short-term interventions?

-Speakers: Carmelo Rodríguez (Enorme Studio, Madrid, for the Education Hub project, Education Department, Manifesta 12), Perrine Détrie (Yes We Camp, Marseille), name tbc (Fondazione Matera-Basilicata 2019, Matera)
+Speakers: Carmelo Rodríguez (Enorme Studio, Madrid, Education Hub project, Manifesta 12 Education Programme), Perrine Détrie (Yes We Camp, Marseille), Rita Orlando (Open Design School, Fondazione Matera-Basilicata 2019, Matera)

 Are you doing cultural mediation or social work?